Under the Auspices of

 This illuminating session begins with essential introductory keynotes followed by in-depth interviews with platform representatives who will demystify AI's underlying technologies.
 Panelists will explain core machine learning concepts, training methodologies, and system architectures that power today's AI tools.
 The discussion will provide valuable technical context for understanding how these systems function and the practical limitations and capabilities that influence their application in creative industries.

-Panel B: How AI Shapes Our Lives
+Panel B: How AI Will Shape Our Lives

 In this thoughtful interview, a distinguished philosopher examines the profound ways artificial intelligence is transforming human experience, creativity, and social structures.
 The conversation will explore philosophical questions surrounding authenticity, creative agency, and the evolving relationship between human and machine intelligence.
 Panelists will consider the deeper implications of AI beyond technical capabilities, addressing how these technologies are reshaping our understanding of art, expression, and human potential.

-Panel C: A Set of Tools for Music Creation
+Panel C: A Set of Tools for Music Creation - Opportunities and benefits for music creators

 This practical panel highlights the constructive role AI can play in the creative process for musicians and composers.
 Industry professionals will demonstrate how AI tools can enhance workflow efficiency, inspire new creative directions, and democratise production capabilities.
 The discussion will focus on concrete examples of beneficial AI applications that complement rather than replace human artistry, offering realistic perspectives on how music creators can strategically incorporate these technologies.